Sole a catinelle: Plot

 Checco soon falls in love and with Zoe, becoming her lover despite already being in love with Daniela, whom, when she sees Checco on television with Manieri and hears about his relationship with Zoe, she forces a syndicalist from her factory to become her sexual partner.
 Checco discovers this and, feeling extremely sad (with the excuse of not having had any sexual intercourses with Zoe), returns to Milan, where he realizes that Daniela divorced because of his making her work too much.
-Circa one month later, the two masons have been arrested (probably because the Guardia di Finanza heard their plans while Checco was using Vittorio's phone to speak with Surace) and Zoe has acquired Daniela's company, and invites to speak to the workers Checco, who, dressed as a Soviet minister and with Nicolò carrying a communist flag, reads on a replica of the Little Red Book a message to Daniela about the fact that he wants to be a better man and helping her to work.
-The two fall in love again and Checco becomes a functionary in the company.
+Circa one month later, the two masons have been arrested (probably because the Guardia di Finanza heard their plans while Checco was using Vittorio's phone to speak with Surace) and Zoe has acquired Daniela's company, and invites Checco to speak to the workers, who, dressed as a Soviet minister and with Nicolò carrying a communist flag, reads a message to Daniela about the fact that he wants to be a better man and helping her to work on a replica of Mao Zedong’s Little Red Book.
+The two fall in love again and Checco becomes a functionary of the company.
 An epilogue shows us that Checco and Nicolò forgot to switch down the stove at Rita's house and she had a cardiac arrest after she saw the 89-euros electric bill.
 She is on a bed with a machine monitoring her values, but, when she discovers that it is electrical, she asks Checco to shut it down, in a scene which comically looks like Eutanasia mon amour.